nicholasgonzalez1/portfolio/README.md

-# **Welcome to my Portfolio!**
+# **Nicholas Gonzalez Projects**
-This page contains a list of projects that I've worked on throughout my data science career.
+This portfolio contains a list of projects that I've worked on throughout my data science career.
 Click on any project titles to view further information!

 ## [Stock Screener](https://github.com/nicholasgonzalez1/Stock_Screener)
 **May 2021 - Present**